How to sell my BMW – the ultimate guide

 BMW has long been one of the most desirable car brands around.
 Known for high-quality engineering all housed within sleek design, if you have a BMW to sell, Motorway can help!

 - Where’s the best place to sell my BMW?

 There are plenty of ways to sell your car, but, naturally, we think there’s only one answer if you’re asking ‘where can I sell my BMW?’ and that’s right here, with Motorway.
-Before we tell you about our hassle and haggle-free way to sell your car, let’s look at some of the other options you might be considering.
+Before we tell you about our hassle-free way to sell your car, let’s look at some of the other options you might be considering.